 You may choose to implement a gamification strategy as a way to personalize and encourage participation in your community.
 Not only should you and others on your team make regular, meaningful contact with users, but you should also be facilitating opportunities for customers to interact with one another.
 Making this type of contact a priority will help your customer feel as if they have a concrete spot in your company “home.”

 A grand gesture doesn’t mean much when it comes a year too late.
-Having an action plan will cut down on your response times for serious customer complaints and will let your community know that you value their time and feedback.
+Having an action plan will cut down on your response times for serious customer complaints.
+And it will let your community know that you value their time and feedback.

 Each of these components on its own won’t take your forum to the next level, so it’s time to get to work.
 As a community manager, you can’t be a silent bystander.
 Get engaged with your community and stay on top of their needs and requests to keep them coming back.
 Take your forum to the next level by creating an online customer community in which users can engage, build lasting relationships, and come together as one will prop up your business for the long-term.